 Developer productivity drain

 The most immediate cost appears in developer velocity.
-Engineers report spending 3-5 hours per week navigating flag-related complexity:
+Engineers consistently report spending significant time each week navigating flag-related complexity:

-• Context switching: 23 minutes average to regain focus after encountering unfamiliar flags
+- Context switching: Meaningful focus time lost when encountering unfamiliar flags

-• Debugging overhead: 40% longer incident resolution times in flag-heavy codebases
+- Debugging overhead: Noticeably longer incident resolution in flag-heavy codebases

-• Onboarding friction: New hires require 2-3 additional weeks to understand flag-heavy systems
+- Onboarding friction: New hires need additional time to understand flag-heavy systems

 Performance degradation cascade